TomaszAlbertBernat/AgentTom/docs/GETTING_STARTED.md

 ```

 **Missing API keys:**
-Check the startup logs or visit `http://localhost:3000/api/local-user/config` to see your configuration.
+Check the startup logs to see your configuration.
+API keys are read from your `.env` file.

 **Port already in use:**
 ```bash